Bumblebee202111/doubean-public/README.md

 ### Open-source?

 To not get this project/myself into trouble, the update of the source code in the public repo has been suspended.
-However, the latest release is always available.
+However, the latest release is always available, and I'm willing to share the part of the code that you are interested in if it does not qinquan that much.

 ### Who is it for?